Investigations By The Division of Family Services, Children’s Division

 The circuit court will then render an opinion as to whether DFS has proven by a preponderance of the evidence (meaning more likely than not) that abuse or neglect occurred.
 If you lose the trial de novo, your next step would be to appeal to the Court of Appeals.

-Contact the law offices of Paule, Camazine & Blumenthal, P.C. at 314-727-2266.
+Contact the law office of Paule, Camazine & Blumenthal, P.C. at 314-727-2266.
 If an evening or weekend appointment is necessary, we will adjust our schedules to fit yours.